brainstem-org/brainstem_support/docs/datamodel/stem/dataset.md

 ### Dataset API access
 The API allows for programmable access to datasets.
-Learn more about the datasets' fields and data structure on the [Dataset API page].
+Learn more about the datasets' fields and data structure on the [Dataset API page]({{"api/stem/dataset/"|absolute_url}}).